How to set a simple holiday table should be on our Christmas decorating checklist. It usually isn’t, but why not? It’s simple, festive and easy to do!

 When I do use cookie cutters, I often tie a quote on them with a piece of ribbon.
 The quote can be anything you like – a special Christmas wish, a quote or anything else.
 I enjoy writing a different verse to a Christmas song on each one.
 By the time everyone has read their quote, and entire song will be enjoyed!

-Make it Fun & Frugal
+Make It Fun & Simple

 Don’t have enough napkin rings, or cookie cutters?
 That’s easy.
 Just create your own!
 Some of the most festive and simple holiday table settings use leftover garland and a few small ornaments.